-- A. Persons applying to transfer any future structured-settlement payments must attend the hearing set for consideration of their Application. - B. Prior to the hearing, the factoring company must provide the Applicant and file with the Court a statement certifying the effective interest rate or internal rate of return on the proposed transfer transaction.
+- B. Hearing Attendance.
+Persons applying to transfer any future structured-settlement payments must attend the hearing set for consideration of their Application. - C. Interest Rate/Internal Rate of Return.
+Prior to the hearing, the factoring company must provide the Applicant and file with the Court a statement certifying the effective interest rate or internal rate of return on the proposed transfer transaction.